trial overview

 *Severity scale of 0 to 4.1

-AD, atopic dermatitis; BID, twice daily; BSA, body surface area; EASI, Eczema Area and Severity Index; IGA, Investigator's Global Assessment; IGA-TS, Investigator’s Global Assessment treatment success; NRS, numerical rating scale.
+AD, atopic dermatitis; AE, adverse event; EASI, Eczema Area and Severity Index; IGA, Investigator's Global Assessment; IGA-TS, Investigator’s Global Assessment treatment success; NRS, numerical rating scale; TEAE, treatment-emergent adverse event.

 - 39% of patients had facial involvement at baseline1